csells/go_router/README.md

 # go_router

 # TODO
+- add support for turning the location into a list of routes directly
 - test different route groups, e.g. not logged in vs. logged in
 - test async id => object lookup
 - add custom transition support